ChicoState/Demo-InternetOfThings/README.md

 To get a visual idea of the LED Automation, [click here](https://www.youtube.com/watch?v=zp-HlLbT-xA)<br />
 To get a quick explanation of what IFTTT is, [click here](https://www.youtube.com/watch?v=YV3DEmmDHdc)<br />
 To see a similar example of the example here but with a Relay insdead, [click here](http://www.instructables.com/id/Google-Home-Raspberry-Pi-Power-Strip/)<br />
-If you need a better explaination of LED Automation, this link will send you the most thorough example I found on [Youtube](https://www.youtube.com/watch?v=1Eo9NSiS3Y8)<br />
+If you need a better explaination of LED Automation, [this link](https://www.youtube.com/watch?v=1Eo9NSiS3Y8) will send you the most thorough example I found on Youtube.<br />